Anna Sahlene: 2005

-In February 2005 Sahlene's second album Photograph was released on M&L's parent label Lionheart with artist credit reading Anna Sahlene: the addition of the first name "Anna" to Sahlene's professional name was first evident on this album's advance single "Creeps" - released in January 2005 to become a hit in both Sweden (#28) and Finland (#13) - and the subject of this article has been credited as "Anna Sahlene" in all her subsequent professional endeavors, including voicing the character of "Cappy" in the Swedish-language dubbed version of the computer animated comic science fiction film Robots (released by 20th Century Fox March 2005).
+In February 2005 Sahlene's second album Photograph was released on M&L's parent label Lionheart with artist credit reading Anna Sahlene: the addition of the first name "Anna" to Sahlene's professional name was first evident on this album's advance single "Creeps" - released in January 2005 to become a hit in both Sweden (#28) and Finland (#13) - and the subject of this article has been credited as "Anna Sahlene" in all her subsequent professional endeavors, including voicing the character of "Cappy" in the Swedish-language dubbed version of the animated film Robots (released by 20th Century Fox March 2005).

 2006 (Melodifestivalen) - 2007

 In 2006 Anna Sahlene again vied to represent Sweden at Eurovision participating in Melodifestivalen 2006 with the song "This Woman" which Sahlene composed with Bobby Ljunggren and Henrik Wikström: "This Woman" bowed out of Melodifestivalen 2006 in the first semi-final having finished that round in fifth place and thus just missing the cut-off for advancement.
 However Sahlene's recording of "This Woman" - released on M&L - did return her to the Swedish Top 20 for the first time since "Runaway" with "This Woman" peaking at #19 in March 2006 although the eight-week chart tenure of "This Woman" was far briefer than that of the #20 hit "Runaway".

 Sahlene was one of the contestants on the 2007 season of the Swedish TV show Let's Dance on TV4.
 Sahlene was voted off the show, which was won by Lasse Brandeby.

-On 11 August 2007 Sahlene began an extended run in the female lead in the musical Footloose in Gothenburg: the show moved to Stockholm on 20 February 2008.
+On 11 August 2007 Sahlene began an extended run in the female lead Ariel Moore in the musical Footloose in Gothenburg: the show moved to Stockholm on 20 February 2008.